tom-clik/clikpage/_guide/background.md

 Clikpage is a code-free site publishing suite built with CFML.
 It's a CMS, template, and design tool rolled into one.
 It can be used in a live application or to generate static HTML sites.

-Its component architecture allows it to be easily extended,

-There are three key parts to it
+There are three key parts to it.

 1. [Site data](sitedata.md)
     A simple site data model allows sites to be defined using XML or SQL stores.